lisdude/CreaturesStuff/Scripts/Population Indicator/README.txt

 ================================================================================================

 Changelog:
-v1.3            Fix 'make it faster' after loading a world. v1.2            Make it faster. v1.1            Fix an issue where the text would float... strangely... after reloading the world.
+v1.5            Fix the plane so that the labels don't overlap the panels. v1.4            Fix errors when loading an existing world. v1.3            Fix 'make it faster' after loading a world. v1.2            Make it faster. v1.1            Fix an issue where the text would float... strangely... after reloading the world.